 Educational campaigns, such as the Blue Campaign created by the US Department of Homeland Security, offer much-needed insight into the identification and treatment of victims of human trafficking.
 The Blue Campaign by the Department of Homeland Security offers sex trafficking awareness videos to educate youth on the risks of being trafficked in familiar places such as schools, coffee shops, malls, sporting venues, and other hangouts.[dhs.gov/blue-campaign]

 When exploring the epidemiology of human trafficking, one must first examine data collection, results, and the organizations that provide this service.
 The US Department of HHS funds the National Human Trafficking Hotline, operated by Polaris, a nongovernmental organization.
 The National Human Trafficking Hotline's data collection gathers invaluable information to assist training programs and victims domestically and abroad.
 For example, 2017 data collection indicates that California, Texas, and Florida rank the highest in reported cases and referrals.

 Another resource for reporting cases and gaining information as it relates to the trafficking of minors is the National Center for Missing and Exploited Children (NCMEC).
 In 2016, The NCMEC estimated that one in six endangered runaways were likely victims of sex trafficking.
-Children as young as nine are thought to be targeted by sex traffickers, with the average age between 11 and 14.
+Sex traffickers target children as young as nine, with the average age between 11 and 14.
 Labor trafficking ages vary.
-The Global Estimates of Modern Slavery by the ILO, WFF, and IOM reported in September 2017, that in 2016 of the 4.8 million sexually exploited, 20% were children. .
+The Global Estimates of Modern Slavery by the ILO, WFF, and IOM reported that of the 4.8 million sexually exploited in 2016, 20% were children.

 To report sexually exploited or abused minors, call the National Center for Missing and Exploited Children’s (NCMEC) hotline at 1-800-THE-LOST, 1-800-843-5678.